vineyard-bloom/vineyard-docs/doc/documentation.md

 * **Yarn** - navigate to the root of your TypeScript project and run `yarn add --dev vineyard-bloom/vineyard-docs`

-* **NPM** - navigate to the root of your TypeScript project and run `npm install --save-dev vineyard-bloom/vineyard-docs`
+* **npm** - navigate to the root of your TypeScript project and run `npm install --save-dev vineyard-bloom/vineyard-docs`

 ## Generating Documentation